ioanagornateanu/Opencart-project/README.md

 -	All the test cases are written and reviewed
 -	Functional test cases will be created in Zephyr Squad using Jira as Test Management tool
 -	GUI test cases will be created in Zephyr Squad using Jira as Test Management tool
+-	API testing will be created using Postman as Test Management tool

   ### 2.4 Test implementation